RajayPreddie/cs8395-chatgpt-readability-maintainability-test/README.md

 ### Individual Linter Output Scores
 The `output.json` file provides an overall analysis of code readability and maintainability through the lens of Radon.

-Each score is the Radon average score per file for each linter prompt, providing a focused analysis on specific aspects of code quality based on the linter used.
+Each score is the Radon average score per file for each linter prompt, providing an insight into the readability and maintainability of the code ChatGPT writes based on the linter prompt.

-These scores are crucial in identifying specific areas where the code excels or needs improvement, guiding our team towards writing cleaner, more maintainable, and well-documented Python code.

-## Contributing
-We welcome contributions from our team.
-Please adhere to the standard fork-and-pull request workflow.
-Ensure that your contributions comply with our coding standards and include necessary tests.